ansh1313/Project/README.md

 3) conda activate (name which you have given in step 2).
 4) After that pip install -r requirements.txt or pip install selenium,pillow,requests.
 5) Go to chrome and download latest driver version.
-6) Lastly Python scraper.py and run the code and check the output
+6) Lastly Python scraper.py and run the code and check the output.

 ![Screenshot (190)](https://user-images.githubusercontent.com/88348756/219866733-b635c6a3-13c1-4199-a9b6-0db0ef66dd7c.png)
 All the images can be seen that we search